rocket-pig/autobabytermux/README.md

 >The AA is an incredible tool that can do so much more than just generate coherent text.
 With the ability to leverage plugins (and new ones that can be easily written), the LLM can tackle complex tasks that it previously couldn't.
 It can now provide exact answers to complicated math problems, automate programming and debugging tasks, and much more: the potential for "self-healing", the AA could even begin to write and revise its own codebase, creating a truly autonomous and self-sustaining system.
 The future is exciting for the AA and its potential applications.

 >At its core, autobabytermux is an autonomous AI agent that can run entirely on your phone.
-It requires only two npm modules - langchain and openai - to function.
+It requires only ONE npm module - openai - to function.

 >The QOTAR (Question, Observation, Thought, Action, Result) chain-of-thought framework guides the reasoning process, allowing the agent to efficiently arrive at an answer to your question.